dariomx/data-science-learning/kaggle/jigsaw-toxic-comment-classification-challenge/attempt7/readme.md

 2. Bag of words into counter vectors (save as scipy sparse matrices)

-3. Train and test with sklearn SVD
+3. Train and test with sklearn SVM